Funding for energy efficiency in homes

 There are special standards for public sector landlords and the tenants' guide to the Energy Efficiency Standard for Social Housing explains the types of measures a landlord might make.

-If you are a private sector tenant
+If you're a private sector tenant

 You can ask your private landlord to consider making the rented property more energy efficient.
-There is a template letter available on the Energy Saving Trust website that you can use to do this.

 If you are vulnerable and have lived in your home for at least 12 months the Warmer Homes Scotland scheme can provide help.
 Under this scheme there are a number of different measures available, such as loft insulation, wall insulation, central heating and renewables.